 There's one thing we can be sure about when it comes to the iPhone 6 - it won't be cheap.

 Apple's legacy is a long line of premium devices sporting premium price tags and you can expect that trend to continue with the iPhone 6.

-We'd be surprised is the mooted 4.7-inch iPhone 6 would get such a big price bump, but the hike does make sense if Apple launches a larger, phablet sized iPhone.
+We'd be surprised is the mooted 4.7-inch iPhone 6 would get such a massive price bump, as it needs to stay competitive, but the hike does make sense if Apple launches a larger, phablet sized iPhone.

 We have also got wind of possible pricing for the 4.7-inch model and it's reportedly starting at around £500 for a 32GB handset, which is around the same as a 16GB iPhone 5S, so if anything it might be a little cheaper, but that still leaves the 5.5-inch model open to being more expensive.

 Indeed the latest pricing rumors echo the £500/$858/AU$915 pricing for the 4.7-inch model, but add that the 5.5-inch handset is likely to start at around £563/$966/AU$1030 and those are based on Chinese prices, so won't account for local taxes.
 Interestingly the same sources claim that the 5.5-inch handset will be called the 'iPhone Air'.

 If you're already thinking about your next mobile we've got everything you need to know about your next smartphone.